nataliabu/ni_api/README.md

 In a production context I would try to make this API secure and protected by implementing authentication and authorisation.

-### Missing Implementations
+### Infrastructure

-I didn't have enough time to implement:

-* Set an expiry time when adding a value (PUT /keys?expire_in=60)

-I also didn’t have the time to learn how to provide an integration with a monitoring solution, but I am keen on learning!
+I didn't provide a Docker Compose file and I didn’t have the time to learn how to provide an integration with a monitoring solution, but I am keen on learning!